OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service/index.md

 Setting the `Octopus.Action.Azure.LogExtractedCspkg` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
 This may assist with finding the path to a particular file.

-### Variable substitutions in Cloud Service configuration file
+### Variable substitutions in Cloud Service configuration file {#DeployingapackagetoanAzureCloudService-VariablesubstitutionsinCloudServiceconfigurationfile}

 Octopus will attempt to modify your `.cscfg` file.
 For example, take the following configuration: